eddycharly/helm-prow-tekton/README.md

 ## How it works

-1. You create a github repository to manage the prow config files (config.yaml, plugins.yaml and job-config/*.yaml)
+1. You create a github repository to manage prow config files (config.yaml, plugins.yaml and job-config/*.yaml)
 2. You create a github repository to manage the tekton pipelines (tasks/*.yaml, pipelines/*.yaml)
 3. The stack deploys prow in the kubernetes cluster using helm
 4. The stack deploys tekton in the kubernetes cluster using helm